 Nowadays, there are actually so many meat look-alikes and taste-alikes on the market that it would take a long time to test them all.
 I admit that I have no interest in them anymore.
 Instead, I actually crave real food, made with simple plant-perfect ingredients.

 That brings me to these Non-Meatballs.
 After trying lots of recipes for homemade meatless meatballs, I stumbled onto this one.
 I found others too spicy or sweet, bland, soft, dry.
 You get the idea.
 Until these.
 As Goldilocks might have exclaimed, these are just right.
 Made with beans, rice, oats, and vegetables, they have great flavor, and an outstanding texture that’s sort of crisp on the outside and chewy inside.
 Plus, it’s real food.
 The kind our bodies are meant to eat.

 I love Non-Meatballs with any pasta shape (not limited to spaghetti) and a favorite homemade red sauce like this one or this one.
 Last time I made a batch, even I was surprised at just how very good these were!
 I easily ate four (maybe five) straight from the oven (adorned by neither sauce nor pasta) before managing to get the remainder onto a serving platter and over to the dinner table.
 They were a hit with everyone, and I hope you love these as much as we do.

 SPAGHETTI AND NON-MEATBALLS

-Inspired by Happy Herbivore Holidays and Gatherings, by Lindsay Nixon
+Inspired by Happy Herbivore Holidays & Gatherings, by Lindsay Nixon

 Makes 20 to 40 non-meatballs, depending on size